urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 the sponsor on layer 2.
 This is necessary to simplify the logic, but it also guarantees that there is no hard requirement to ever utilize layer 2.
 Without this exception, sponsors with sponsees that move to layer 2 would be forced to detach them as a layer 2 action if they wanted to cease sponsorship.
+This would also have an unacceptable impact on ships owned by [smart contracts](#smart-contracts).

 If both sponsor and sponsee are on layer 1 then sponsorship actions may occur on either layer.
 As long as all sponsorship actions betweeen the two parties occur